prachikohlii/bakery-system/README.md

 The tables are typed in python and created correspondingly in MySql using mysql connector. <br>
 The user should have mysql connector installed on his local computer to run the code. <br> <br>
 several courses of action have numbers as codes, the user has to enter the number corresponding to the action. <br>
 Actions include various menus as well as cart viewing option.
-The action list keeps on displaying till the user exits the process.
+The action list keeps on displaying till the user exits the process. <br>
+<b> CREATE DATABASE NAMED "BAKERY" PRIOR TO RUNNING CODE <b>